Last updated: September 30, 2022

 - 25 percent from School of Medicine graduate student reserves, on behalf of the MCMC

 - Backstop funding should be provided when there are changes in faculty advisor, whether due to the advisor leaving the institution or other reasons causing interruptions or delays in mentor support.
 The funding can be provided through any combination of departmental or competitive fellowship, teaching or research assistantship, or external support.

-- Faculty advisors will be expected to commit and attest to the financial obligations outlined herein by completing and signing the backstop funding form (PDF).
+- Faculty advisors will be expected to commit and attest to the financial obligations outlined herein by completing and signing the Statement of Financial Support form (PDF).